WrightonLabCSU/join_asvbins/README.md

-# Comparing 16s(ASV) to Bins
+# Comparing 16S (ASV) to Bins

-This tool provides a method for connecting 16S rRNA sequences to a set of bin-scafolds.
+This tool provides a method for connecting 16S rRNA sequences to a set of bin-scaffolds.
 The code is in essence a wrapper around a Snakemake pipeline that uses barnap and MMseqs2, with the option of substituting BLAST for MMseqs2.
 This is not a perfect system, and is also a work in progress.